matheus-pereira/elric/website/versioned_docs/version-27.2/TimerMocks.md

 ## Advance Timers by Time

-Another possibility is use `jest.advanceTimersByTime(msToRun)`.
+Another possibility is use `elric.advanceTimersByTime(msToRun)`.
 When this API is called, all timers are advanced by `msToRun` milliseconds.
 All pending "macro-tasks" that have been queued via setTimeout() or setInterval(), and would be executed during this time frame, will be executed.
 Additionally, if those macro-tasks schedule new macro-tasks that would be executed within the same time frame, those will be executed until there are no more macro-tasks remaining in the queue that should be run within msToRun milliseconds.

 ```javascript title="timerGame.js"
 'use strict';